Laakeri/PACE2017-min-fill/README.md

 #### Branching from the vertex cover instance

-The minimum fill in problem in dense graphs generates a vertex cover problem that has to be satisfied: each chordless 4-cycle has to be filled with either of the possible fill edges.
+The minimum fill-in problem in dense graphs generates a vertex cover problem that has to be satisfied: each chordless 4-cycle has to be filled with either of the possible fill edges.
 We compute lower bounds by solving the vertex cover problem exactly and we branch from high degree vertices of the vertex cover instance.
 This approach is used if the lower bound given by the vertex cover instance matches the upper bound or if it there are too many minimal separators for the PMC algorithm.

 #### Branching from chordless cycle